numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

     >>> print(mp.dps)  # the current (default) precision
     15

-NumPy should be able to construct a native, memory efficient array from a list of ``mpmath.mpf`` floating point objects::
+NumPy should be able to construct a native, memory-efficient array from a list of ``mpmath.mpf`` floating point objects::

     >>> arr1 = np.array(mp.arange(3))  # (mp.arange returns a list)